xenia1270/DH150/Assignment 6/README.md

 Note:
 - Menu: Include Articles with News
 - Second screen: Highlight each topic to notice users that the texts can be click on
-- Third screen: the Chatbox was too small, and the page should provide more contact methods for communication (it may not be assceesible for some people with disabilities)
+- Third screen: the Chatbox was too small, and the page should provide more contact methods for communication (it may not be accessible for some people with disabilities)
 - Seventh screen: Notification of whether to record the meeting
 - Eighth screen: The user was not clear what the MAP suggested here

 ## Reflection
 I really enjoyed the process of creating the low-fidelity prototype because it gave me a sense of achievement to improve the website.
 Before I started drawing, I reviewed each persona's need and guessed which tools on the website can better help them to achieve their goals.
 Overall, the testing with a low-fidelity prototype went smoothly.
 Before the user worked on each wireframe, I explained the three personas and what they want to achieve using the healthline website.
 The user was able to follow the wireflow to go through each screen.
 However, some places might be confusing for the user because he wasn't sure whether the buttons were clickable.
 Also, he noted that pages such as the appointment confirmation contains so much information that he was not confused which button he should click on.
 Moreover, the user noticed that all of my three wireframes contained the same online doctor feature, so he suggested providing another pathway to meet the person's need instead of using the online doctor for every case.
+For further high fidelity prototype, I would make sure each button is distinctive for users and each page contains less but useful information to avoid any confusion.
+I also realized that it might be time consuming for the user to read the contents and menu items.
+Therefore, I will consider adding more icons along with the menu items.